Table of Contents

-A lot of the information available that is supposed to help us learn is either contradictory, not based in evidence or downright makes no sense.
-Dog training is no different.
+A sea of dog training information available that is supposed to help us learn is either contradictory, not based on evidence or downright makes no sense.
 In fact, opinions on dog training are about as varied as there are breeds of dogs.

-According to research (1), despite the seeming variety of techniques available, everyday training approaches can be categorized in one of three ways:
+According to research (1), despite the seeming variety of dog training techniques available, everyday teaching approaches can be categorized in one of three ways:

 - reward based

 - punishment based